ionathanch/ionathanch.github.io/index.md

 title: About
 ---

 Hello!
-My name is Jonathan, although I will occasionally refer to myself in cyberspace as Jon for brevity, and I use [he/him](http://pronoun.is/he/him) pronouns.
+My name is Jonathan, although I will occasionally refer to myself in cyberspace as Jon for brevity.
 I am in the final year of my BSc. in Computer Science and Physics at UBC, and am also a prospective Master's student at... some Canadian university, where I will be doing cool things related to programming languages theory.
 My interests range from type theory to logics to compilers.

 ## Research